-We’ve decided that the best place to find ourselves in, would be in the hotel’s bar … so, we were quite happy to chill while the commotion continued till very late 😂
+We decided that the best place to find ourselves in, would be in the hotel’s bar … so, we were quite happy to chill while the commotion continued until very late.

-During dinner time, we were offered complimentary juices … don’t know whether it was still to apologise … but it tastes like a mixture of med-lemon (a flu remedy) and tea … maybe the hotel was hoping that this would ensure a good night’s sleep after an eventful day!
+During dinner, we were offered complimentary juices.
+I don’t know whether it was still to apologise, but it tasted like a combination of med-lemon (a flu remedy) and tea … maybe the hotel was hoping that this would ensure a good night’s sleep after an eventful day!

 Is this a drink that could guarantee a good night’s sleep?

-We have ended our first day in Egypt with (very) strong coffee and some sweet treats … and had high hopes that the sandstorm in Hurghada would pass before we get there …
+We ended our first day in Egypt with (very) strong coffee and some sweet treats … and had high hopes that the sandstorm in Hurghada would pass before we get there.

-Not so sure we will sleep after that strong coffee …
+Not so sure we will actually sleep after that strong coffee

 During the early hours of the next morning, I got up to go to the bathroom and stepped into a pool of water right in front of the toilet.
 Our room was busy flooding with rain water that leaked through the roof!

 Fortunately, the rain stopped at around 4:00, while at the same time the electricians (who worked through the night) got the lights back on.

 Why does this feel like no ordinary holiday …